k-ujihara/osra_vs/README.md

 Execute osra\vs2015\compile.bat to create OSRA executable and the library.
 Binaries are created in Release directory.

 CMAKE is required.
-Path incljding space is not supported.
-(You can avoid it by useing MKLINK.)

 The following versions are used to make it.